 Performance is currently one of the most important aspects of website optimization that SEO specialists focus on.
 Almost eight years ago, Google officially stated that site speed is used in web search ranking, at least for most pages.
 When discussing website performance and site speed, I would like to go one step further and take a look at Googlebot’s budget.
-In my experience, only a few of my clients (including SEOs from their teams!) take it under consideration or maybe not as often as they should.
-The crawl budget is probably one of the most underrated aspects which has an indirect influence on the latest SERPs positions.
+In my experience, only a few of my clients (including SEOs from their teams!) take it under consideration, or maybe not as often as they should.
+The crawl budget is probably one of the most underrated aspects which have an indirect influence on the latest SERPs positions.

 Google’s mission as a company is to organize and structure the world’s information on the internet.
 Naturally, the number of pages and the general size of data is significant, according to WorldWideWebSize.com, which created the statistical method to follow the number of already-indexed pages in the main search engines – 4.5 billion indexed web pages (as of February 7, 2018).
 Please bear in mind that Google crawls the same webpages several dozen times per day in many cases.
 Thus, the general number of pages crawled per day is much higher than we would probably expect.

 Nevertheless, the current speed of internet growth and the rise of valuable content are the main reasons why Google, the biggest leader of technology development, cannot handle crawling all of the sources at a sufficient rate.
 That is why search engine companies have implemented a “crawling budget” for all algorithms crawling the world wide web.
 Because of that, Google has patented many crawling techniques, such as Scheduler for search engine crawler and Method of and system for crawling a web resource.
-The basics are public, so all of us can delve into the mechanics of Googlebot
+The basics are public, so all of us can delve into the mechanics of Googlebot.

 How Google measures the crawling budget